USA Truckload Shipping Logo

-Resources > Intermodal vs Truckload: What's the Difference?
+Resources > Intermodal vs Truckload: Cost vs Transit-Time Tradeoffs

 Published: April 17, 2025

-• Intermodal uses multiple modes of transportation, including rail, cargo vessels, and semi-trucks.
+• Intermodal shipping uses multiple modes of transportation, including rail, cargo vessels, and semi-trucks.

 • Truckload shipping moves freight via a single truck and trailer.

-• Intermodal is generally more cost-effective for long-haul freight with 500 miles or more to travel.
+• Intermodal is generally more cost-effective for long-haul freight traveling 500 miles or more.

-• Truckload is often faster and more flexible, especially for time-sensitive and short-distance shipments.
+• Truckload is often faster and more flexible, especially for time-sensitive and medium to short-distance shipments.

 What Does Intermodal Mean in Freight?

-Intermodal freight refers to the movement of cargo using two or more modes of transportation.
+Intermodal is a shipping mode that uses two or more modes of transportation.
 In the U.S., this often involves a combination of truck and rail.
 However, intermodal shipping also encompasses air freight and container shipping vessels.

-What is the Difference Between Truckload and Intermodal?
+What is the Difference Between Truckload vs Intermodal?

 While truckload and intermodal transportation methods serve the same end goal, they differ in application.
 From transit time to handling procedures, each mode offers advantages in some situations and challenges in others.